Ruby Dickson

-Ruby Dickson is an American politician and economist serving as a member of the Colorado House of Representatives for the 37th district.
-Elected in November 2022, she assumed office on January 9, 2023.
+Ruby Dickson is an American politician and economist who served as a member of the Colorado House of Representatives, representing the 37th district from January to December 2023.

 Education

 Dickson earned a Bachelor of Arts degree in economics and Chinese from Lawrence University and a Master of Philosophy in economics from the University of Oxford.

 Career

 In 2014, Dickson was a legislative assistant for Congressman Jared Polis.
 From 2016 to 2019, she was a senior consulting analyst at Optum.
 In 2020 and 2021, she worked as a research assistant at the Blavatnik School of Government.
 Since 2021, she has worked as a research economist at Rethink Priorities.
 Dickson was elected to the Colorado House of Representatives in November 2022.
+On December 1, 2023, she announced that she would resign from the legislature effective December 11, citing the "sensationalistic and vitriolic nature of the current political environment".